onderweg/Nest-Protect-Status/readme.md

 ## Use

 The program communicates with the Nest API, which requires a OAuth access Key.
-Read in Nest API docs [how to generate an access key](https://developers.nest.com/guides/api/how-to-auth).
+Read in the Nest API docs [how to generate an access key](https://developers.nest.com/guides/api/how-to-auth).

-After you generated an access key, set environment variabele `NEST_ACCESS_KEY` to the value of your access key pefore running the program.
+After you generated an access key, set environment variabele `NEST_ACCESS_KEY` to the value of your access key before running the program.

 ## Credits